-This Sunday, Line 1 of the Cablebus was finally inaugurated in Mexico City.
-The following are the details about the stations it will run, schedules, fares, and even who is exempt from paying for the service.
-The service schedule will be from 5:00 a.m. to 11:00 p.m.
+Line 1 of the Cablebus was finally inaugurated in Mexico City.
+The following are the details about the stations, schedules, fares, and even who is exempt from paying for the service.
+The service schedule is from 5:00 a.m. to 11:00 p.m.
 Monday to Friday; from 6:00 a.m. to 11:00 p.m. on Saturdays; and from 7:00 a.m. to 11:00 p.m. on Sundays and holidays.

 The line, which had an investment of 2,925 million pesos, will run from Indios Verdes to Cuautepec, in the upper area of the Gustavo A. Madero district.
 It has six stations: Indios Verdes, Ticomán, La Pastora, Campos Revolución, Cuautepec and Tlalpexco, which will cover 9.2 kilometers.

-It will also connect with Metro Line 1 and Metrobus Line 2 in a 33-minute trip, which used to take an hour and a half or more, depending on traffic.
-The capital authorities contemplate that it will transport up to 144,000 users in 377 cabins with a capacity of up to 10 people each; however, for the moment it will only operate with 60%, in order to be able to keep the healthy distance.
+It also connects with Metro Line 1 and Metrobus Line 2 in a 33-minute trip, which used to take an hour and a half or more, depending on traffic.
+The capital authorities contemplate that it will transport up to 144,000 users in 377 cabins with a capacity of up to 10 people each; however, for the moment it will only operate with 60%, to be able to keep a healthy distance.

 The speed at which the cabins will travel is 6 meters per second, by means of 62 towers distributed along the route (the highest one measures 47 meters).